Mom, it’s time for the quiz!

 Shana, that’s the aisle seat.
 Everybody wants the aisle seat!

 Yes!!!!
-That way, if you have to leave, you can get out without stepping over everybody.
+That way, if you have to leave, you can get out without stepping over other people and making a nuisance out of yourself.

 Well excuse me!!!
-I am sooooo sorry for not knowing things!
+I am so sorry for not being in-the-know!
 Anyway the guy I talked to when I said I was looking for my seat was very nice.

 I don’t know what they’re called.
 I guess he was an usher person or an event staff guy.